CogStack/CogStack-NiFi/security/README.md

 - `es-node1.pem`
 - `es-node1.key`

-These files need to be placed in `services/elasticsearch/config/`.
+These files need to be placed in `security/` directory.
 They are further referenced in `services/elasticsearch/config/elasticsearch.yml`.
+When setting up a multi-node ElasticSearch cluster, more keys need to be generated accordingly.

 Kibana requires:
 - `kibana.pem`
 - `kibana.key`

-These files need to be placed in `services/kibana/config/`.
+These files need to be placed in `security/`.
 They are further referenced in `services/kibana/config/elasticsearch.yml`.

 ## NiFi
 **IMPORTANT: currently, NiFi is not configured to use SSL.**